talkable/talkable-docs/source/campaigns/offers_expiration.rst

 - |Friend| offer deadline should never be earlier than |Advocate| offer deadline (because there is no sense to share offer that cannot be claimed).
 - When |Friend| offer is expired, |Friend| and |Advocate| are not able to receive any rewards.
-  But they still may try to use coupon they received earlier because talkable platform doesn’t control coupon expiration.
+  But they still may try to use coupon they received earlier because Talkable platform doesn’t control coupon expiration.
 Only merchant site does that.
 - When campaign is copied only offer duration gets copied, but not deadline.